OWASP/NodeGoat/README.md

 Contributing
 =================================

 Contributions from community are key to make NodeGoat a high quality comprehensive resource.
-Make NodeGoat awesome together!
+Lets make NodeGoat awesome together!

 **New to git?** You may find these resources helpful: